glue-lab/sqldeps/docs/user-guide/web-app.md

 ## Notes

 The web application is designed for demonstration and exploration of single SQL files.
 For processing multiple files or entire folders, use the CLI or API interfaces.

-## Customization

-The web application can be customized by modifying the `app/main.py` file:

-- Adjust default connection parameters
-- Change the list of available models
-- Add custom validation features
-- Modify the UI layout
-- Etc